 About Sadie Valeri

 Sadie Valeri is an internationally recognized classical oil painter based in San Francisco, California.
-Her paintings, evocative of the Dutch Golden Age of still life, have been exhibited across the United States and Europe and have been acquired by prestigious collections including the New Britain Museum of American Art.
+Her paintings, evocative of the Dutch Golden Age of still life, have been exhibited across the United States and Europe.

 See Sadie's C.V.